eputnam77/MarkReview/TASKS.md

 ## Epic: Editor Integrations

-### Issue: Integration modules for TipTap, Milkdown, Toast UI and Docusaurus
+### Issue: Integration modules for TipTap, Milkdown and Toast UI
 - **Acceptance Criteria**
   - Exported helpers to attach MarkReview to each editor with event hooks.
 - **Priority**: Medium